 - /atlas - This will launch Atlas window

 - /atlasbutton - This will toggle minimap button

 - /atlasoptions - This will open Atlas options frame

 At the bottom of the legend is a small text-entry field as well as Search and Reset buttons.
 Type part of a word or name in the box and click the Search button, and the legend's entries are reduced to only those that match your text.
 Note that the search is performed only on the entries for the current map, not all the entries in the database.
 While not so useful for instances with only a few entries like Ragefire Chasm, the search comes in handy when there are a ton of entries, like for Blackrock Depths or the AtlasMajorCities plug-in.
 If you want to get the whole list back, just click Reset.

-- Any previous versions of Atlas including Atlas' built-in plugins must be deleted prior to installation.
+- It is recommended that any previous versions of Atlas including Atlas' built-in plugins and modules to be deleted prior to installation.

-- Atlas plugins (AtlasLoot, AtlasQuest, etc.) designed for any version of Atlas prior to this one may need to be deleted as they may not be compatible.
+- Atlas' 3rd-party plugins (AtlasLoot, AtlasQuest, etc.) designed for any version of Atlas prior to this one may need to be deleted as they may not be compatible.

 How to Install